Arakiss/nexlog/README.md

 ### Why is nexlog distributed as TypeScript files?

 Distributing nexlog as TypeScript files provides maximum flexibility for users.
 It allows for better tree-shaking, gives users full type information, and lets them compile the library according to their project's specific needs.

+### Why do I need to add 'use client' when using useLogger?

+The `useLogger` hook is a React hook, and hooks can only be used in client components.
+Adding 'use client' at the beginning of the file tells Next.js that this component should be rendered on the client side.

+### Why do I need to configure Next.js to transpile nexlog?

+nexlog is distributed as TypeScript files to provide maximum flexibility and type safety.
+However, Next.js doesn't automatically transpile dependencies.
+By adding nexlog to the `transpilePackages` array in your Next.js configuration, you ensure that the TypeScript files are properly compiled for use in your Next.js application.

+### I'm getting a "Module parse failed: Unexpected token" error.
+How do I fix it?

+This error typically occurs when Next.js is trying to parse the TypeScript files directly.
+To resolve this, make sure you've properly configured Next.js to transpile nexlog as described in the "Configuration with Next.js" section above.

+### The useLogger hook is not working.
+What might be the issue?

+If you're encountering issues with the `useLogger` hook, ensure that:
+1. You've wrapped your application with the `LoggerProvider` in your root layout.
+2. You're using 'use client' directive in the file where you're using `useLogger`.
+3. You've properly configured Next.js to transpile nexlog.

+If you're still having issues, please open an issue on the GitHub repository with details about your setup and the specific error you're encountering.